 In general, there was good evidence of awareness and consideration of quality issues and some sensible comments made in the SAR regarding to strengths and weaknesses and the need to address issues.
-In the initial meeting with faculty administration, evidence was quickly retrieved and presented in support of a query when asked and a convincing commitment to the quality system demonstrated by key individuals.
+In the initial meeting with faculty administration, evidence was quickly retrieved and presented in response to a query when asked and a convincing commitment to the quality system demonstrated by key individuals.
+Evaluation takes place at the central university level, the school level and the level of individual teachers.
 Concerns over the true effectiveness of the central quality agency within the University were expressed, and some areas were being reevaluated within the faculty.
 Student feedback questionnaires were reported as being consistently provided at the end of courses.